Skip to main content

 Brooklands is a community-oriented school, a part of the St. James-Assiniboia School Division, and serves the community bounded by Notre Dame on the south, Route 90 on the west, Logan Avenue on the north, and Keewatin Street on the east.
 The current Brooklands School building opened in 1959 and is the third building to inhabit this site.
 Cressy School (1901) and Krawchyk School (1911) preceded this current building.

-We have approximately 170 students in Kindergarten - Grade 5.
+We have approximately 180 students in Kindergarten - Grade 5.
 We may be small in size, but we are big in spirit!
 Our community is made up of diverse ethnic families and we enjoy learning together in an inclusive and welcoming multicultural environment.
+Follow us on Instagram @Brooklandselementary for up-to-date information and photos of our activities!

 Whether you have been a part of the Brooklands School and community for generations or are new to the community and joining us at Brooklands school for the first time, we welcome you to our 'school family'.